-The compensation committee engaged FPL as its independent compensation consultant to assist the compensation committee in developing and evaluating the framework for issuing longterm equity-based awards to our named executive officers and other personnel of our Manager.
-At the time of FPL's engagement, the compensation committee reviewed FPL's independence and determined that FPL's work for the compensation committee did not raise any conflict of interest pursuant to the SEC and NYSE rules.
-FPL met with the compensation committee on several occasions in 2021 to discuss guiding principles, industry pay practices, compensation strategy and other compensation considerations.
+The compensation committee initially engaged FTI Consulting Inc. ("FTI") as its independent compensation consultant to assist the compensation committee in developing and evaluating the framework for issuing long-term equity-based awards to our named executive officers and other personnel of our Manager.
+On October 19, 2020, the compensation committee agreed to appoint FPL Associates ("FPL") to replace FTI as its independent compensation consultant.
+At the time of each of FTI's and FPL's engagements, the compensation committee reviewed FTI's and FPL's independence and determined that FTI's and FPL's work for the compensation committee did not raise any conflict of interest pursuant to the SEC and NYSE rules.
+FTI and FPL each met with the compensation committee on several occasions in 2020 during their respective appointments to discuss guiding principles, industry pay practices, compensation strategy and other compensation considerations.

-2021 Equity Grants
+2020 Equity Grants